openrewrite/rewrite-apache/README.md

 ### What is this?

-This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that performs common tasks when migrating to new version of Apache projects.
+This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that performs common tasks for Apache projects.

 Browse [a selection of recipes available through this module in the recipe catalog](https://docs.openrewrite.org/recipes/apache).